Sam Burns: Professional career

 On October 3, 2021, Burns won his second PGA Tour title at the Sanderson Farms Championship in Jackson, Mississippi.
 On March 20, 2022, Burns won his second consecutive Valspar Championship title, beating Davis Riley in a playoff.
 On May 29, 2022, Burns won the Charles Schwab Challenge after making a 38-foot birdie putt in a playoff against Scottie Scheffler.
 Burns overcame a seven stroke deficit to win, matching Nick Price in 1994 for largest comeback in a final round to win at Colonial Country Club.

 Burns qualified for the U.S. team at the 2022 Presidents Cup; he tied two and lost three of the five matches he played.

+In March 2023, Burns won the WGC-Dell Technologies Match Play, defeating Cameron Young 6 and 5 in the championship match.

+Burns was selected as one of Zach Johnson's six captain's picks for the 2023 Ryder Cup, which would mark Burns's first appearance in the event.

+In September 2023, Burns played on the U.S. team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
+The European team won 16.5–11.5 and Burns went 1–2–0 including a loss in his Sunday singles match against Rory McIlroy.

+In June 2025, Burns was runner-up at the RBC Canadian Open, losing in a playoff to Ryan Fox.
+The following week, Burns held the 54-hole lead at the 2025 U.S. Open.
+He shot an 8-over 78 in the final round to finish tied-7th.

 Personal life

 Burns is a Christian.
 He is married to Caroline Burns.
+They welcomed their first child, a son named Bear, in 2024.

 Burns has been a supporter of Compassion International's "Fill the Stadium" initiative, an initiative "which seeks to provide food, medical supplies and other forms of support to children and their families during the COVID-19 pandemic."